 The First Responder program rescues horses from slaughter.
-The horses will then be rehabilitated and retrained for use in children’s equine therapy programs, our Abused Women’s Program or for adoption.
+The horses will then be rehabilitated and retrained for use in children’s equine therapy programs, our Survivors of Domestic Abuse Program or for adoption.
 Working with horses is an enjoyable and potent stress reliever.
 With this in mind, the program will focus on recruiting participants from the law enforcement community in an effort provide a healthy, enjoyable and productive method of relieving job related stress while saving horses and helping children.

 Each training assistant will work with the same horse for the duration of the horse’s training.
 Training assistants must be in good health and display appropriate decision making, environmental awareness and communication skills The training sessions will focus on the following skills:

 - Catch and halter a loose equine with minimal assistance.